top of page

 This Week's Schedule

-The Fourth Sunday in Lent
+The Fourth Sunday of Easter

 • 8:00 am - Holy Eucharist, Rite II, at Holy Cross (quiet service with no music)

-• 9:00 am - Valle Crucis United Methodist Church Service
+• 9:00 am - Valle Crucis United Methodist Church service

 • 11:00 am - Holy Eucharist, Rite II, at Holy Cross (with sacred music)